Is it true that Lenin called chess mental gymnastics?

 Read on the topic:

-2. The person of the day.
+2. Person of the day.
 Yakov Rokhlin.

 3. Five quotes attributed to Lenin.

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: